 Lavender Jeep Tours

 To explore Bisbee above ground, consider a Lavender Jeep Tour.
-This driver-narrated tour rambles through the hills and back roads of Old Bisbee.
+This driver-narrated tour rambles through the hills of Old Bisbee.
 From there it’s on to the “suburbs,” down to the border, up into the Sky Islands, to the neighboring ghost towns, and the tour ends with a picnic at a nearby ranch.

 Guests on the tours ride in open-sided Jeeps.
 For that reason, pets must keep their feet the floor and be on a short leash.
-No one wants your buddy jumping or falling out of the Jeep!

 A town as old as Bisbee is sure to have a few ghosts.
 To learn more about them, join an Old Bisbee Ghost Tour.
 Well-behaved pets can join you, but make your reservations early – they sell out!